Last updated: June 28, 2021

-Knowledge is currency, but it’s worthless if employees can’t easily find and use it.
-Applying knowledge management best practices will not only rein in the collective wisdom scattered across your organization, but turn it into capital.
+Knowledge is one of your organization’s biggest assets, but it’s worthless if employees can’t easily find and use it.
+Applying knowledge management best practices will compile and organize the collective wisdom scattered across your organization and also increase the efficiency and quality of work.

-According to our 2019 State of the Digital Workplace study, 43% of employees have avoided sharing a document with a colleague because they couldn’t find it or believed it would take too long to find.
-Productivity drain and information siloes – these are just some of the results of poor knowledge management.
+According to our State of the Digital Workplace study, 51% of employees have avoided sharing a document with a colleague because they couldn’t find it, or believed it would take too long to find.
+This is a massive jump up from 43% the year before, and productivity drain and information silos are just some of the results of poor knowledge management.

 You can’t afford to lose the wealth of information in your organization, whether it’s traditional data and documents or the knowledge that comes from employee experience and ideas.
 A comprehensive knowledge management system finds, organizes, distills, and presents all types of information in the context of solutions to business challenges.

-In the guide, you’ll learn how current workplace trends are complicating knowledge management.
-Remote work, low employee engagement, the proliferation of apps, and digital information overload have created a difficult landscape for this mission-critical process.
-But you’ll see how it’s still possible to create the optimal conditions for successful knowledge management by focusing on a few key domains.
+In this reading and our guide, you’ll learn how current workplace trends are complicating knowledge management.
+Remote work, low employee engagement, the proliferation of apps, and digital information overload have all created a difficult landscape for this mission-critical process.
+However, you’ll see how it’s still possible to create the optimal conditions for successful knowledge management by focusing on a few key areas and ideas.

-A manager who discovers that employees spend five to 10 minutes accessing the latest version of documents would streamline that process.
-But knowledge management can’t be a piecemeal undertaking.
+A manager who realizes that employees spend five to 10 minutes accessing the latest version of documents would work to streamline that process.
+But knowledge management can’t be a half-hearted, incremental undertaking.
 It requires an organization-wide effort and visible, active support from the top.

-Management has a crucial role to play in promoting knowledge management best practices by setting out clear policies on information governance and making specific employees accountable for their implementation.
-These and other key strategies can be found in the guide, along with ways to gauge your organization’s progress and demonstrate the ROI of enhanced knowledge management.
+Management has a crucial role to play in promoting knowledge management best practices by setting clear policies on information governance and holding specific employees accountable for their implementation.
+These and other key strategies can be found in the in-depth guide, along with ways to gauge your organization’s progress and demonstrate the ROI of enhanced knowledge management.

-2. Put the right knowledge in the right place
+2. Show the right knowledge in the right place

 Gathering and consolidating information are vital first steps, but where you put it and how you organize it are just as important.
-The guide shows you how to get the most value from any knowledge by placing it in the context of solutions to real organizational challenges.
+Every situation is different, but the guide shows you how to get the most value from any knowledge by placing it in the context of solutions to real organizational challenges.
 Consider these examples of solutions-driven knowledge management:

 Challenge: Marketing spends countless hours fielding questions on brand guidelines and creative resources.
 Employees waste time trying to find the right images and font for their projects.